lucasmoes/lucasmoes/README.md

 #

-I am a software developer (student), with an interest in acquiring more skills and knowledge every day.
+I am a software developer, with an interest in acquiring more skills and knowledge every day.
 I strive to produce front and back end software and solutions of the highest quality.

 ## Connect with me: